Leadership Team

 Shelley Rundle

-Genomics Facility Manager
+Genomic Facility Manager

 Shelley offers the Genomics Facility Team 30 years of laboratory expertise, from the linkage of ricin A-chains with antibodies for targeted tumour therapy to her current role supporting the preparation of Next Generation Sequencing libraries.
 She is part of a team that strive to provide personalised support to our researchers in Wales.